Noel-leoN/NoPet/README.md

-# Cities Skylines 2 : No Pet
+# Cities Skylines 2 Mod : No Pet

 # Features
 Household pets now stay at home or outside the city.